fbpx

 Process of Keytruda for Mesothelioma

-Keytruda is given through an IV (intravenously) for 30-minute increments every few weeks.
-Keytruda is usually given every three weeks.
+Keytruda is given through an IV (intravenously) and is typically scheduled for once every three weeks.

-Patients can receive Keytruda as long as they want.
-Some patients continued receiving Keytruda every few weeks for multiple years.
-The length of your treatment depends on how mesothelioma responds to the immunotherapy and whether you experience severe side effects.
+Mesothelioma patients may have an opportunity to receive this immunotherapy treatment for an extended length of time.
+Some patients have received Keytruda every few weeks for multiple years.
+The length of treatment depends on how tumors respond to the immunotherapy and whether the patient experiences any severe side effects.

 How to Get Keytruda for Mesothelioma

-The first step is to receive a medical diagnosis.
-This requires a consultation from your doctor, imaging tests to look for evidence of cancer and a biopsy at a hospital or cancer center.
+The first step to get Keytruda for mesothelioma is to receive a medical diagnosis.
+This involves an initial consultation with a doctor, imaging tests to look for evidence of cancer, and a biopsy at a hospital or cancer center.

-Patients can go to their local medical facility or a top cancer center for regular doses of the immunotherapy, as many local cancer hospitals and oncologists offer Keytruda treatment.
-However, it’s recommended for patients to see a mesothelioma specialist first to make sure Keytruda is the right treatment option.
-Most local oncologists don’t know the best ways to treat mesothelioma.
+Mesothelioma patients can go to their local medical facility or a top cancer center to receive Keytruda.
+It is recommended for patients to see a doctor experienced at treating mesothelioma to make sure Keytruda is the right treatment option, or if surgery is possible.

 Frequently Asked Questions About Keytruda for Mesothelioma